Balaje/MultiScaleFEM.jl/README.md

 ## Implementation of the Higher Order Multiscale Method in two dimensions

-I began working on the 2D implementation of the higher-order multiscale method.
-The code is found in `2d_HigherOrderMS/` within the repository.

-**Please note that the current implementation can change a lot, since its mostly Work in Progress.**
+:construction: The code is found in `2d_HigherOrderMS/` within the repository. **Please note that the current implementation can change a lot, since its mostly Work in Progress.** :construction:

 ### The Coarse-To-Fine map

 Implementation in 2D involves a bit of geometrical pre-processing, which involves extracting the patch of all the elements in the coarse space along with the fine-scale elements present inside the patch.
 The central assumption in obtaining this information is that the fine-scale discretization is obtained from a uniform refinement of the coarse scale elements.
+Again, the implementation relies on [Gridap.jl](https://github.com/gridap/Gridap.jl) for computing the mesh connectivity, stiffness matrix, load vector, the $L^2$-and $H^1$-error etc., basically anything associated with the traditional finite element method.
+The patch computation is new and a brief discussion is provided below.

 At this stage, the current implementation has only the patch computations coded up.
 That too just for triangles!
 The complication here is the map between the coarse scale and fine scale map.
 For simple meshes involving simplices and hexahedrons, this map can be computed by exploiting an underlying pattern.
 Ideally, we need the underlying refinement strategy to obtain this map.
 I hard coded this inside the function